a2ff/splitrom/README.md

 ```
 The diagnostics cartridge magic number is 0xFA52235F.

-`mergerom_simplistic.py` will byte-interleave each pair of files and then concatenate the pairs.
+`mergetos_simplistic.py` will byte-interleave each pair of files and then concatenate the pairs.
-This is hardcoded for dumps of byte-wide ROMs forming several banks of a 16-bit bus, such as ST TOS.
+This is hardcoded for dumps of byte-wide ROMs forming several banks of a 16-bit bus, such as ST TOS and typical ST cartridges using 8-bit, but will support any even number of files (e.g. 6 for TOS, 2 or 4 for a ST cartridge, ...).
 Files shall be ordered in ascending addresses, which implies most-significant byte first.
 The first argument is the output file.
 ```
- $ ./mergerom_simplistic.py out u{4,7,3,6,2,5}.bin ; md5sum out tos100fr.img
+ $ ./mergetos_simplistic.py out u{4,7,3,6,2,5}.bin ; md5sum out tos100fr.img
 25789a649faff0a1176dc7d9b98105c0  out
 25789a649faff0a1176dc7d9b98105c0  tos100fr.img
 ```